What is a feral cat?

 What is an ear-tip?

 Feral Cats that have already been TNRed will have an ear-tip - the left ear will be clipped flat to indicate that s/he has been sterilized and vaccinated.
 An ear-tip is done while the cat is under anesthesia, they feel no pain, and it is only a cosmetic feature.
 Ear tipping is extremely important as it identifies to the public that the cat has had a rabies vaccine and should not be trapped again unnecessarily.
 Colony feeders will be able to identify when a new cat enters their colony, as it will have both points and thus need to be trapped.

 There are kittens on the street!
 What do I do?

-Kittens, when trapped under 8 weeks, can be socialized and become loving indoor cats; with the proper fostering no one would know that they were feral!
+Kittens, when trapped under 8 weeks, can easily be socialized and become loving indoor cats; with the proper fostering no one would know that they were feral!
 CRA has special drop traps that are available to trap an entire litter of kittens and mom at one.
 It is just as important to trap the mother as it is the kittens, she needs to be spayed so she is not reproducing again.
 If you get kittens, it will be extremely important to contact CRA immediately to have them taken to a vet.
 Kittens, like newborn babies, have fragile immune systems, and it is important to ensure their health.
-Keep all kittens in a bathroom or dog crate and away from your own pets until seen by a vet.

 How do I become a colony caretaker?